 The first screen you see here is the Route File Management window.
-It depicts a list of routes together which comprise an interface that are present in the current eiPlatform/eiConsole working directory.
+It depicts a list of routes together which comprise an interface that is present in the current eiPlatform/eiConsole working directory.
 We double click the Interface to open it in the Main Route Grid.

 We begin with the Listener that handles the connectivity to the Source System.
 The eiConsole supports a number of different types of Listener configurations for accepting the HL7 or another type of data.
-In this case we’re pulling the data from a directory.
+In this case, we’re pulling the data from a directory.

 The C:\inbound directory on a local machine.

 The next stage is the Source Transformation.
 Each transformation in the eiConsole has two stages.
 First, a Transformation Module to convert the data to XML, and then an XSLT Configuration that converts the data into a chosen canonical model.
 Here, we’re accepting HL7 data, parsing it into a relatively flat XML structure using the HL7 Transformer (HAPI) Module, and then imposing a hierarchy on the inbound HL7 with a grouping transformation.

 The next step is the Routing stage.
 Here we can implement Routing Rules that will allow us to select which Target System or Systems to send the data to.
 In this case, we only have one Target that expects ACORD XML, not HL7, so that will be the Target Transformation that we use.
 However, if we had multiple different Target Systems we could select between those Targets based on data in our inbound feed.
 The XPath or Attribute based Routing Module allows us to enact those types of rules.

 Once we determine which Target System should be in receipt of the data, we move on to the Target Transform.
 Here we’re doing the bulk of our data mapping between HL7 and a proprietary format.
 In this case, the proprietary format is actually another standard, its ACORD.